factorhouse/hsx/README.md

 ### Challenges with Reagent

 * **React 19 Compatibility**: Reagent's rendering model [does not play nice](https://github.com/reagent-project/reagent/issues/597#issuecomment-1908054952) with current React versions
 * **Technical Debt**: Continuing to depend on Reagent introduces maintenance challenges.
-Reagent depends on a version of React that is 4+ years old.
+Reagent depends on a version of React that is over three years old.
 Most of the React ecosystem is starting require React 18 at a minimum.

 ## Usage